Vyshnav-Tv/Dashboard-app/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
 >>>>>>> 9505e62 (login page addded)

+set up:
+clone it,
+npm run dev

+features:
+ updating profile with toast notification, routing page, lOgin page while submiting it will move to dashboardlayout, sideBar with routing, responsive dashlayout